Cod3xDev/JSONSearch/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.txt).
+This project is licensed under the [GNU Affero General Public License v3.0](LICENSE.txt).
 Refer to the license file for more information.

 ## Contact